saeedshaker/TDI/README.md

 # TDI
-### This is my Project Proposal for The Data Incubator program.
+### This is my Capstone Project for The Data Incubator program.